Variance propagation for density surface models: Previous methods for estimating uncertainty in Density Surface Models

-The GAM formulation, whereby each random effect $\beta_{k}$ spreads its influence across a wide area and the posterior distributions of the $\beta_{k}$ are not independent, disguises the na{\"i}ve bootstrap issue but does not fully remove it, especially in line transect settings.
+This phenomenon has been well-known in statistics since at least \citet{Laird:1987jw} (see also the discussants), who coined the term ``na{\"i}ve bootstrap'' for such procedures that ignore the point estimate shrinkage inevitable in mixed or random effect models (fixed effect models are not susceptible in the same way).
+They proposed some parametric modifications (``type II'' and ``type III'' bootstraps) that are more effective in the \textit{\emph{IID}} and block-structured situations that they consider.
+However, the underlying theory is complex \citep{Carlin:1991hz,Carlin:2008wa} and it is far from clear whether simple yet reliable bootstraps can be devised for complicated multi-stage random effect situations like DSMs.
 Figure \ref{fig:bootin} shows a simple unidimensional Poisson process, sampled at either end but not in the middle (rug plot).
 Bootstrap replicates (shown in light grey, of which there are 500) largely fail to capture our uncertainty in the unsampled middle area.
 The analytical estimate (dark grey band) illustrates how little we know about the unsampled area.

-The above does not imply that simple or indeed complicated bootstraps will \emph{never} give reliable results in line transect density surface modelling; given plenty of observations and good, even coverage, many approaches to inference will give similar and good results.
+The above does not imply that simple or indeed complicated bootstraps will \emph{never} give reliable results in DSMs; given plenty of observations and good, uniform coverage, many approaches to inference will give similar and good results.
 However, it is sometimes not obvious whether this holds for a specific dataset, nor what to do bootstrap-wise if not.
-Instead, the (empirical) Bayes framework of GAMs offers a coherent and general-purpose way to capture uncertainty which we explore next.
-See \citet[Section 6.10.3]{wood2017generalized} for further comment.
+Instead, the (empirical) Bayesian framework of GAMs offers a coherent and general-purpose way to capture uncertainty.